Lawn experts reveal if it is better to seed or fertilize first in spring – the best steps to follow for lush, healthy grass

 It can be done either way, depending on the circumstances.
-Get it right with these tips
+See how to decide and some of the best products to use

 Whether you seed before feeding or after, the choice may come down to when you are planting seed and the type of grass you are growing.
-See some expert tips to help you discover the best route and the types of feeds to use.
+See tips from three lawn experts to help you discover the best lawn care route and the types of feeds to use.

 Seed before fertilizing